Kâmil Pasha: Early life

 Mehmed Kâmil Pasha was born in Nicosia, Ottoman Cyprus in 1833.
 He was the son of an artillery captain, Salih Agha, from the village of Pyrogi.
-His paternal grandfather is from Karakese village of Anamur.
-Kâmil's mother is Pembe Hanım, who also hailed from Cyprus.
+His paternal grandfather was from Karakese village of Anamur.
+Kâmil's mother was Pembe Hanım, who also hailed from Cyprus.

-He was educated in on the island until the age of thirteen; He learned Arabic, Persian, French and Greek.
+He was educated on the island until the age of thirteen; He learned Arabic, Persian, French and Greek.
 In 1845, he was taken to Egypt with his younger brother and studied at Elsine Madrasa.
-Shortly after, when the madrasah was converted into a military academy, he took courses on military sciences.
+Shortly after, when the madrasah was converted into a military academy, he took courses in military sciences.
 He graduated as a cavalry lieutenant.

-His first post was in the household of the Khedive of Egypt, Abbas I, at that time was only nominally dependent to the central Ottoman power in Constantinople.
-In the course of this appointment he visited London for the Great Exhibition of 1851 in charge of one of the Khedive's sons.
+His first post was in the household of the Khedive of Egypt, Abbas I, who at that time was only nominally dependent to the central Ottoman power in Constantinople.
+In the course of this appointment, he visited London for the Great Exhibition of 1851 in charge of one of the Khedive's sons.
 Kâmil's sojourn in London left in him a lifelong admiration for Britain and during his career within the Ottoman state, he was always known to be an Anglophile.

-Having full command of English, thenceforth to the close of his career he zealously sought a close friendship between the United Kingdom and the Ottoman Empire.
+He was fluent in English, and sought close ties between the United Kingdom and the Ottoman Empire.